ghostmonitor/archive-gm-jobs/front-end-developer.md

 Jeff Bezos shipped Amazon’s first ever online book sale in 1995.
 We consumers haven't looked back since.
 Data released last September indicated that we were about to spend $1,922,000,000,000 ($1.9 trillion) on online stores in 2016.

 The evolution of ecommerce has inevitably brought competition to the market.
 Approximately **1200 ecommerce stores open every day** and join the 1.6 million already existing ones.
-The growth of ecommerce is unstoppable, which creates new challenges for merchant
+The growth of ecommerce is unstoppable.

 Consumers can buy from more sites at a cheaper price and we get distracted more and more often.
 There is a huge amount of noise out there.
 All this leads to a phenomenon often referred to as 'cart abandonment'.
 People are abandoning their shopping carts more than ever.
 The cart abandonment rate is 80% today - so 80 of 100 carts are never checked out.
 This leads to an average online entrepreneur **losing $400 revenue on every $100 made**.